BeyondCombustion/Things-To-Consider/README.md

 # Things To Consider

-Before posting check out our [New Vaper's Guide](https://github.com/BeyondCombustion/Beginners-Start-Here) and the [Vape Consensus](https://github.com/BeyondCombustion/The-Consensus).
-They cover a lot of topics like what to do with abv, how vaporizers work, and what vapes are generally recommended by this sub.
+Before jumping in check out our [New Vaper's Guide](https://github.com/BeyondCombustion/Beginners-Start-Here) and the [Vape Consensus](https://github.com/BeyondCombustion/The-Consensus).
+They cover a lot of topics like what to do with abv, how vaporizers work, and what vapes are generally recommended by the community.

-Please read this for the suggested structure for purchase help and use the search bar before posting.
+Please read this for the suggested structure for purchase help and use the search bar submitting a pull request or discussion.
 Your question may have been already answered.

 ### Vaporizer Decision Template